EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

   or a database trigger might activate during an `INSERT`.

 TODO {{Explain: Optionality, Asynchronicity, Blocking -- In a later chapter. }}

+TODO {{copied here from How We Got Here}}
+Now we have created this perfect world of pure functions that behave just like the functions in theoretical mathematics.
+They have no side effects and cannot be affected by other functions, and can be neatly and safely composed.

+"But," you wonder, "if all I can do with the result of one pure function is pass it as an argument to another pure function, what's the point of all these pure function calls?
+If these functions have no effect on the world, they seem like an intellectual exercise that merely heats up the CPU."

+This is absolutely true.
+A program that never affects the world is pointless.
+For a program to be useful, it must be affected by the world, and it must have effects upon the world.

+The phrase "side effect" implies an incidental or accidental impact on the world.
+What we need to do is formalize this idea and bring it under our control.
+We can then call it simply an "effect".
+The goal is to manage these effects, so they are under our control.

+This bridge between pure functions and practical programs with controlled and managed effects is the reason for the title of this book.

 ### Observing the World